xAaronWx/MyTinDogProject/README.md

-TinDog Starting Files
+# TinDog Starting Files

-I'm testing to see if this will in fact update.
-Adding additional edits for good measure.
+This is getting obscene ;)